 |Dimensions||10'5" Long x 33" Wide x 6" Thick|

 |Material||Military-Grade Material - PVC & Drop stitch|

 |Carry handles||1 center carry handle|

-The ROC is praised for its great width that not all companies offer; it is 33 inches wide and that is more than enough for a large adult to be extremely comfortable and adjusted on it.
+The ROC inflatable SUP board is often praised for its great width that not all companies offer; it is 33 inches wide and that is more than enough for a large adult to be extremely comfortable and adjusted on it.
 Also, it’s 10’5″ feet long which I always find very convenient for almost all rides with different sizes.

 As for thickness, the ROC kept the good work and made this board 6 inches thick which I’m sure you already know it’s the best number any company can produce for this type of iSUPs.

 These dimensions are carefully and properly chosen to make sure the board is both; big enough in a professional way to suit all different paddlers’ levels, and not hard to handle when fully inflated.